95jonpet/comboboy/README.md

 # Comboboy

-The source code for a small game made in 48 hours for LD46.
+This is the source code for a small game made in 48 hours for LD46.
 Made by [Peter Jonsson](https://peterjonsson.se).

 ## Description